softlyshebuilds/sleep-health-insights/README.md

 ## 📌 Project Overview

-Inspired by health tech use cases like Fitbit, this project explores the relationships between sleep quality, lifestyle habits, and health outcomes using a public dataset.
+Conducted during an internal internship project, this analysis draws inspiration from real-world health tech use cases (such as Fitbit).
-The goal was to uncover patterns and correlations through a structured analytical process using R.
+The goal was to explore the relationships between sleep quality, lifestyle habits, and health outcomes through a structured analytical process using R.

+The data used for this project is confidential and cannot be publicly shared.

 ---

 ## 📌 Objectives

-- 🗂️ Clean and prepare raw data for analysis
+- 🗂️ Clean and prepare real-world health & lifestyle data
-- 📊 Visualize sleep and lifestyle variables using `ggplot2`
+- 📊 Visualize sleep and activity variables using `ggplot2`
-- 📈 Perform correlation analysis (stress, sleep, activity, BMI)
+- 📈 Perform correlation and distribution analysis (sleep, stress, activity, BMI)
 - 📝 Deliver insights in a clear, structured report

 ---